olm3ca/PixelbookOSX/README.md

 |<img src="Pixelbook%20Opencore%20Boot.jpg" width="300">|<img src="Mojave.png" width="600">|

 ## A note on Pixelbook hardware
 For OS X purposes, what matters most in the [specs for the Pixelbook](https://support.google.com/pixelbook/answer/7504948?hl=en) is not so much about the i5-7Y57 or i7-7Y75 processor.
 The biggest difference for our purposes is the internal SSD.
-The 128GB and 256GB models have an EMMC SSD, and it is currently not working within OS X. The i7 with 512GB has an NVMe SSD, which is fully supported.
-So unless you have the 512GB hard drive, installing OS X to the internal drive is currently not possible.
-It does work on an external SSD, however.
+The 128GB and 256GB models have an EMMC SSD, which is not supported in OS X but you can boot to an external SSD.
+The i7 with 512GB has an NVMe SSD, which is fully supported.
 Other notable specs:
 -  Intel wifi chip: 7265
 -  keyboard - PS/2
 -  touchpad: HID-over-I²C